besteffay/appdev/README.md

 	comm.h			contains function declarations of comm.c
 	makefile		contains a automation tool to generate target files and to clean them
+	sound.php		contains the record of the number of peaks and the maximum decibel value of the test.wav file

 5. Copyright and licensing information
 	This app follows GPLv2 copyright.

+6. Contact information
+	If any problems arrise you may contact us at e1900301@vamk.fi